Our Mission

 Where We Are

-By supporting local programs and volunteers, Ohio CASA helps Ohio children emerge from the trauma of abuse and neglect to an environment where they can thrive.
-We are part of a nationwide CASA network that recruits, screens and trains volunteers from local communities to help juvenile courts keep children safe and determine their best interest.
+By supporting local programs and volunteers, Ohio CASA works to ensure children emerge from trauma into an environment where they can thrive.
+We are part of a national network that recruits, screens, and trains volunteers from local communities to help juvenile courts keep children safe and determine their best interest.

 Our Work

-Ohio CASA Volunteers are appointed by judges to advocate for children’s best interest.
-This best-interest advocacy makes a life-changing difference.
+CASA volunteers are appointed by Ohio judges to advocate for children’s best interest.
+Data and personal testimony show that this best-interest advocacy can make a life-changing, positive difference.

 Learn More